5.11. Table Partitioning

 ALTER TABLE.
 Tables may be added as a partition with

 ALTER TABLE ...
-ATTACH PARTITIONonly if their columns exactly match the parent, including any
+ATTACH PARTITIONonly if their columns exactly match the parent.

 NOT NULLconstraints of a partitioned table are always inherited by all its partitions.